nonmodernist/magic-lantern/docs/README.md

 This documentation covers Magic Lantern v5, the current version that features:
 - Multiple research profiles for different scholarly approaches
-- Configurable corpus sizes for testing and production
+- Configurable corpus sizes for testing and real research use
 - Smart search strategy generation with 15+ query variations per film
 - Intelligent result scoring based on publication and collection weights
 - Full-text retrieval for top-scored results